-- Take advantage of twitter:site and twitter:creator to pack two user names in one card for a more efficient promotional effort.
+- Leverage twitter:site and twitter:creator to pack two user names in one card for a more efficient promotional effort.

 - Use up all 200 characters to give value to the card.
-And the Title tag is a separate piece of text, so don’t double up.
+(The Title tag is a separate piece of text, so don’t double up on verbiage.)

 4. Experiment with videos

-Here are the details for creating Twitter video ads:
+Here are the details for creating Twitter video views campaign:

 - Tweet copy: 280 characters (each link costs you 23 characters, so when you include one link, you’ll have 257 characters left)

 - Video length: the maximum is 2 minutes and 20 seconds (but the sweet spot seems to be around 15 seconds).
 If the video length is under 60 seconds, the video will loop.